shaik-rehna/Real-Time-Anomaly-Detection-in-Surveillance-Videos-SOC-2025/Week 1/OpenCV/README.md

-* We’ll now explore OpenCV – a powerful open-source library for real-time computer vision and image processing, widely used in both research and industry
+* We’ll now explore OpenCV – a powerful open-source library for computer vision and image processing, widely used in both research and industry
 > Go through the below playlist.
 They are short videos, so go through all of them

 > Especially focus on the `videos 9 - 13`